Ken's Quick Answer:

 The old-fashioned soapy cleaners are also guilty of leaving residue on wood surfaces.
 Those aren’t any good either.
 Forget Pine-Sol, forget Murphy’s Oil Soap.
 And if you’re trying to go in the other direction and clean wood floors with a mixture of water and vinegar, that’s not a great idea either because vinegar is an acid.
 It will eventually compromise the wear layer or the finish of the floor.

-In other words, humidity and temperature—the archenemies of wood&mdashAlso avoid steam-cleaning devices that you see on TV.
+Humidity and temperature are the archenemies of wood.
+That means you should avoid steam-cleaning devices that you see on TV.
 If water is bad for wood floors, then steam is just going to cook your floor!
 It’s not a good idea.

 The best thing to do today is to use a microfiber mop with the cleaner that the manufacturer specifies.
 Or, if you’re going to buy something off the shelf, try the Swiffer system that’s made especially for wood floors.